/**

 */ inline JobOutput& WithId(const char* value) { SetId(value); return *this;} /** * The name to assign to the transcoded file.
 Elastic Transcoder saves the file

-* in the Amazon S3 bucket specified by the OutputBucket
+* in the Amazon S3 bucket specified by the OutputBucket object in the

 * pipeline that is specified by the pipeline ID.